mberto79/XCALibre.jl/docs/src/examples/04_2d-inflow-using-Flux.md

 In this example, instead of passing a Julia function, the boundary velocity profile will be given via a simple neural network.

+!!! note

-    !!!
-Notice that this interface is experimental and subject to change.
+    This interface is experimental and subject to change.
 Currently it can only be used for vectors.

 # Set up steps
 ---